 Cowboy Cash are funds a student may load onto their student ID to be used for residence hall laundry, the bookstore, or for food and drinks at any of our campus locations, including Gilbert's Coffee Shop in the library.
 You can load any amount with a minimum of \$10.
 These funds do carry forward as long as you are continuously enrolled at HSU.
 Any unused funds at the time of graduation or separation from HSU are forfeited.

-See the University website for more information regarding meal plans: https://www.hsutx.edu/tuition-aid/business-office/
+See the University website for more information regarding meal plans: Business Office - Hardin-Simmons University

 Refund Policy